Haitian leader’s killing draws condemnation, calls for calm

 France’s Foreign Affairs Minister Jean-Yves Le Drian said he was stunned by “this despicable assassination” and urged those involved in Haiti’s political life to “show calm and restraint.”

-In written statement, Le Drian advised French citizens in Haiti to exercise the utmost caution.
+In written statement, Le Drian also advised French citizens in Haiti to exercise the utmost caution.

 Taiwanese President Tsai Ing-wen offered her condolences via Twitter.